 To us, this sounds like the best Milford Sound Cruise however we discovered it after our trip.
 As the name suggests, a Milford Sound overnight cruise means you truly get to immerse yourself in the splendour of the sound.

 Better yet, with an overnight option your Milford Sound cruise will begin late afternoon as the sun sets on the sound when all other tours are finished for the day.

 Not only can you enjoy a stunning sunset, unrivalled star gazing and sunrise over the sound but capture it all crowd free and with a comfortable night sleep and buffet dinner in between!

-Obviously, a Milford Sound Cruise is the closest accommodation however Milford Sound Lodge is a very close second at only a 4 minute drive.
+Obviously, an overnight Milford Sound Cruise is the closest accommodation, however Milford Sound Lodge is a very close second at only a 4 minute drive from the shore.
 It isn’t too expensive either considering the proximity:

 - NZ$60.00 per night for powered campervan space

 - NZ$40.00 per night bed in dorm room

 - Unfortunately they do not have tent pitches but also offer cabins

 We decided to treat ourselves at Milford Sound Lodge and combine our campervan site with a cruise & breakfast package, it included: